ISISComputingGroup/ibex_developers_manual/design_documents/Opening-an-OPI-Outside-of-a-Synoptic.md

 ```

-The component views will be served up in the same way as the synoptics, JSON over Channel Access.
+The device screens will be served up in the same way as the synoptics, JSON over Channel Access.
 Note the way PVs are named needs to take [#1053](https://github.com/ISISComputingGroup/IBEX/issues/1053)
 into account.

 ## Synoptic changes

-Changes should be made once this is complete to use the component targets within the synoptics.
-This should not be done until the component views editor and BlockServer changes are completed and well tested.
-When implementing the changes this should be taken into account though, to make sure synoptics can easily make use of a component target.
+Changes should be made once this is complete to use the device screens within the synoptics.
+This should not be done until the device screens editor and BlockServer changes are completed and well tested.
+When implementing the changes this should be taken into account though, to make sure synoptics can easily make use of a device screen.